I wrote to some colleagues yesterday afternoon, thanking them for their help and saying, “Wish I could have a pint to celebrate!”

 It was a challenge in many ways.
 The themes were a challenge, covering a number of topics: MND, how I’m dealing with it, the blog, MNDA and research, accompanied or assisted suicide, fundraising.
 The technology was a challenge, moving from speaker to speaker to questions and answers, to me trying to look pretty and failing while listening to my own e-voice and the rolling script.
 Synchronising everything was a challenge.
 I’m used to public speaking but on this occasion, even though my pearls had been pre-recorded, the nerves were quite challenged.
 But it went well.

 Let me publicly thank Minji and Tony and Lesley and Brian and Tim.
 A truly great effort.
 We pray that it will bear fruit – more interest and understanding for this awful illness, and more funds to help research.

 Minji has a neat format for these talks.
 She asked me for music to play at the beginning and at the end.
 After some thought I chose part of a cheerful Torelli Trumpet Concerto to start the programme, and at the end the incomparable Louis Armstrong singing “What a Wonderful World”, which got me quite emotional though the eyes stayed dry … just.

 As planned, Minji also recorded it.
 For copyright reasons she had to cut out the music, so the talk starts rather abruptly.
-It’s below, and can also be accessed any time from ‘Zoom Talk’ in the navigation bar at the top.
+It’s below, and can also be accessed any time by hovering over the ‘Media’ tab in the navigation bar at the top, then selecting ‘Zoom Talk’.